 A good winemaker understands terroir.
-A great winemaker understands how to push the envelope a bit to fully reveal what terroir can achieve.
-At Terra d’Oro, winemaker Emily Haines continues that tradition, shaping the next generation of wines from vine to bottle.
+A great winemaker understands how to push the envelope to fully reveal what terroir can achieve, and since 2017, Emily Haines has done just that to shape the next generation of Terra d’Oro wines.

-The possibility to work with Terra d’Oro’s vineyard holdings attracted Emily to Amador County, and she joined the team in 2017, where her skills and keen palate have continued to refine Terra d’Oro’s nearly 50-year tradition of terroir-driven wines.
+The possibility to work with Terra d’Oro’s vineyard holdings attracted Emily to Amador County, and her skills and keen palate have continued to refine Terra d’Oro’s terroir-driven wines since then.